Cubital tunnel syndrome

 Serious complications are uncommon.
 However, a small number of patients can have complications, some of which resolve with time.
 These include:

-Please remember that most patients have an uncomplicated routine operation and are happy with their recovery and outcomes.
-If you have any further questions or concerns about the risks / complications listed above, please speak to your consultant or therapist before your surgery.
+Please remember that most patients have an uncomplicated routine operation.
+They are happy with their recovery and outcomes.
+If you have any concerns about these risks, please speak to your surgeon or therapist before your surgery.

 What happens before my operation?

-You will be asked some questions about your general health at your preassessment appointment.
+During this appointment, the nurse will ask you questions about your general health.
 It would be helpful if you bring your usual medicines with you.
 The nurse will need to know their names and the strengths.
-This includes non-prescription medicines such as herbal / complementary medicines.
+This includes non-prescription medicines, such as herbal and complementary medicines.

-If you need to stop eating or drinking before your surgery, this will be explained to you at this appointment.
+If you need to stop eating or drinking before your surgery, the nurse will discuss this with you

 Stopping smoking